Aug 19, 2010

 JAD: Doing some research or something?

 ROBERT: Doing some research.
-And through the air you hear the distant sound of a mosquito getting closer and closer and closer to the—[buzzing sound] bites Jerry right on the head.
+And through the air, you hear the distant sound of a mosquito getting closer and closer and closer 'til it bites Jerry right on the head.

 JERRY COYNE: Not too far from the crown.
-And—And I scratched it, but you know, it didn't go away.
+And I scratched it.
+But, you know, it didn't go away.
 When it got to be about the size of a pea, I consulted one of my fellow students.

 JERRY COYNE: I was really completely freaked out.
-I mean, I had a—a worm in my body.
+I mean, I had a worm in my body.
 Nobody knew how to extract it.

-ROBERT: Why couldn't you just grab onto the—to the periscope part and pull?
+ROBERT: Why couldn't you just grab onto the periscope part and pull?

-JERRY COYNE: Because, like all marvels of evolution, the—the botfly maggot has devices to keep you from pulling it out because it makes its living in your body.
-So it has a pair of hooks on—at the anal end, the other end, that are dug into your flesh, so if you try to pull the thing out, it just digs in and you'll break it in two.
-That is the thing you wanna avoid because it can cause a serious infection.
+JERRY COYNE: Because like all marvels of evolution, the botfly maggot has devices to keep you from pulling it out because it makes its living in your body.
+So it has a pair of hooks on the anal end, the other end, that are dug into your flesh.
+So if you try to pull the thing out, it just digs in and you'll break it in two.
+That is the thing you want to avoid, because it can cause a serious infection.

-JAD: Oh!
-No, you don't wanna do that.
+JAD: No, you don't want to do that.

 ROBERT: [laughs]

-JERRY COYNE: And then the worm thinks that—you know, the worm's breathing tube, which is the through the mosquito bite, gets cut off and it's deprived of air.
-So it thinks that the steak is part of your flesh and it burrows up through the steak.
+JERRY COYNE: And then the worm thinks that, you know, the worm's breathing tube, which is through the mosquito bite, gets cut off and it's deprived of air.
+So it thinks that the steak is part of your flesh, and it burrows up through the steak.
 And when it comes out almost all the way, you can just remove the steak with a worm in it.

 JAD: Wait, how does it—what is it eating in order to get bigger and bigger?